Pond Fountain Buyer’s Guide

 Airmax Pond Fountains

-The Airmax 1/2 HP EcoSeries fountain is a great deal for the price and is Made in the USA so the quality is excellent.
+The Airmax 1/2 HP EcoSeries fountain is a great deal for the price and the quality is excellent.
 This fountain is efficient, quiet, effective and beautiful when in operation.
 Airmax only offers 1 fountain at this time and it is backed by a 3-year manufacturer warranty.

 Scott Aerator Pond Fountains

 Scott Aerator Pond Fountains are low-power consumers, easy to install and are made in America.
 Every fountain from this company comes with an unconditional five-year motor warranty and is designed to be as environmentally friendly as possible.

 EasyPro Pond Fountains arrive completely assembled and include 2 different nozzles.
 These fountains are priced very reasonably and the horsepower range is from ½ - 1 horsepower.